ssaleem/Cheese-REST-API/README.md

 - **Cheese Category-Cheese(many to one)**: Multiple cheeses can have same category. `@OneToMany` and `@ManyToOne` annotations from JPA are used to define a many-to-one relationship between the join tables.
 - **Cheese-Menu(many to many)**: A menu can have multiple cheeses and a cheese. can belong to multiple menus. `@ManyToMany` annotation from JPA is used to define a many-to-many relationship between the join tables.
     - _**Removing entities with bidirectional association**_:
     Using `@PreRemove` entity lifecycle hook, a callback is provided to remove all the menu associations for a particular cheese  .
-Callback<sup>[1](#myfootnote1)</sup> annotated with `@PreRemove` is executed before the entity manager's remove operation is actually executed or cascaded
+Callback<sup>[+](#myfootnote1)</sup> annotated with `@PreRemove` is executed before the entity manager's remove operation is actually executed or cascaded

-    <a name="myfootnote1">1</a>: Callback methods are user defined methods that are attached to entity lifecycle events through annotations and are invoked automatically by JPA when these events occur.
+    <a name="myfootnote1">+</a>: Callback methods are user defined methods that are attached to entity lifecycle events through annotations and are invoked automatically by JPA when these events occur.

 ### Exception Handling
-- add about custom exceptions
+- A generic _ResourceNotFoundException_ is added to send custom error message to API consumer as a result of accessing un-available resources.
+- For category entity, category name column must be unique and this constraint is enforced by setting `uniqueConstraints` attribute on category table.
+A controller level exception handler is used in category resource to handle exceptions caused by adding a category name that already exists .
+This handler generates appropriate validation error messages as a result of `@UniqueConstraint` violation.

 ### Visual Documentation
 For documentation OpenAPI/Swagger 2 specification annotations are used.
 Springfox implementation of Swagger 2, along with Swagger UI libraries are used to generate interactive documentation.